sheabunge/bp-security-check/README.md

 # BuddyPress Security Check

-* __Tested up to:__ WordPress 4.3
+* __Tested up to:__ WordPress 4.4.2
 * __Stable version:__ [1.4](https://downloads.wordpress.org/plugin/bp-security-check.latest-stable.zip)
 * __License:__ [MIT](https://opensource.org/licenses/MIT)

-Help combat spam registrations by forcing the user to answer a simple math sum while registering for your BuddyPress-powered site
+Combat spam registrations for a BuddyPress-powered site using Google's reCAPTCHA

 ## Description

-This plugin will add a field to the BuddyPress registration form where the user will need to answer simple math sum before registering.
-This is an effort to stop spam bots from registering on your site.
-The math sum will be composed of adding or subtracting two random numbers between 0 and 10 (inclusive).
+> **Important**: Since version 2.0, this plugin now requires at least PHP 5.3.
+Please make sure you are running latest available version of PHP on your server.

+This plugin adds [Google's reCAPTCHA](https://www.google.com/recaptcha/) to the BuddyPress registration field to prevent bots from registering and keep your site free from spam registrations.

+reCAPTCHA is "tough on bots, easy on humans": while it is increbianle effective on preventing bots from registering, most of the time all the user needs to do to verify themselves is simply check a box.

+After installing this plugin, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) (requires a Google account) and enter the site key and secret key on the **Settings > BuddyPress > Settings** admin menu.
+If you would prefer not to use Google's service, there is an alternative security check method also available; see below;

+Prior to version 2.0, a less effective security check method was used where the user needed to answer simple math sum before registering.
+This method is still available, and can be turned on on the **Settings > BuddyPress > Settings** menu.

 You can learn more at the [plugin's website](https://bungeshea.com/plugins/bp-security-check/), or on [WordPress.org](https://wordpress.org/plugins/bp-security-check)